cloudevents/spec/registry/spec.md

   "name": "STRING",
   "epoch": UINT,

-  # Repeat for each RESOURCE in the Group
+  # Repeat for each RESOURCE type in the Group
   "RESOURCEsURL": "URL",  # URL to retrieve all nested Resources "RESOURCEsCount": INT   # Total number resources
 }